samrosenbaum/options-trader/scripts/REJECTION_TRACKING.md

 - Next-day prices are fetched via yfinance (may have rate limits)
 - Expired options will fail to fetch prices (expected behavior)
 - Recommendations require statistical significance (5-10+ samples)
+- Data is queryable via Supabase Studio or API